carlonicora/RAW/mechanics.md

 Every ability will start from the value of the trait they refer to.

 ### HEXACO personality
-Each player should define the personality of a character based on the (HEXACO model of personality structure)[https://en.m.wikipedia.org/wiki/HEXACO_model_of_personality_structure].
+Each player should define the personality of a character based on the [HEXACO model of personality structure](https://en.m.wikipedia.org/wiki/HEXACO_model_of_personality_structure).
 The structure identifies six traits of the personality and assigns them a value between 1 and 5:

 - __H__ onesty
 - __E__ motionality